HunterBelanger/papillon-ndl/README.md

 themselves, but not know or assume anything about random number generation.

 ## Dependencies
-To build and install the library a UNIX-like operating system with cmake >= 3.9 is required, along with a C++ compiler which supports the C++17 standard.
+To build and install the library a Unix-like operating system with cmake >= 3.9 is required, along with a C++ compiler which supports the C++17 standard.
 The recommended compiler is Clang >= 5, though GCC >= 6 should suffice.
 In order to build the Python interface, Python >= 3.5 should be installed on your system, in addition to the Python development libraries and header files.

-Building the C++ library on Windows is in theory possible (and likely quite straight forward), though not currently supported.
-Building the Python bindings would likely be less trivial however with a standard Python installation for Windows.
-If you are a Windows user, I recommend that you take a look at the Windows Subsystem for Linux, which will allow you to build the library on your Windows machine, using the standard Linux build instructions.
+There are two posibilities for building the library on Windows.
+The first is to use the Windows Subsytem for Linux (WSL), where the library may be installed by following the simple Linux build instructions, typically without problem.
+The second option is to build the library to run natively on Windows.
+This requires having Visual Studio installed to compile the library.
+In addition, if you want to build the Python bindings for Windows, you need to ensure the Python development kit has been installed in Visual Studio as well.

 Building the unit tests (using ```-DPNDL_TESTS=ON``` when calling cmake) requires that Google test already be installed on the system, and is not